-The ADAU1361 is an audio codec offering high quality audio, low power, and small package size.
+The ADAU1761 is a low power audio codec with an integrated stream-oriented DSP core, making it an all-in-one package that offers high quality audio, low power, small size, and many advanced features.
 The stereo ADC and stereo DAC each have an SNR of at least +100 dB and a THD + N of at least -90 dB.
-The serial data port is compatible with I2S, leftjustified, right-justified, and TDM modes for interfacing to digital audio data.
+The serial data port is compatible with I2S, left-justified, right-justified, and TDM modes for interfacing to digital audio data.
 The operating voltage range is 1.8 V to 3.65 V, with an on-board regulator generating the internal digital supply voltage.

 The record signal path includes very flexible input configurations that can accept differential and single-ended analog microphone inputs as well as a digital microphone input.
 A microphone bias pin provides seamless interfacing to electret microphones.
 Input configurations can accept up to six single-ended analog signals or variations of stereo differential or stereo single-ended signals with two additional auxiliary single-ended inputs.
 Each input signal has its own programmable amplifier (PGA) for volume adjustment and can be routed directly to the playback path output mixers, bypassing the ADCs.
 An automatic level control (ALC) can also be implemented to keep the recording volume constant.

-The ADCs and DACs are high quality, 24-bit Σ - Δ converters that operate at selectable 64× or 128× oversampling rates.
+The ADCs and DACs are high quality, 24-bit $\Sigma$ - $\Delta$ converters that operate at selectable 64× or 128× oversampling rates.
 The base sampling rate of the converters is set by the input clock rate and can be further scaled with the converter control register settings.
 The converters can operate at sampling frequencies from 8 kHz to 96 kHz.
 The ADCs and DACs also include very fine-step digital volume controls.